jayantsingh-22/Codepedia/README.md

-This is CodePedia, a responsive website that has been desgined by using HTML,CSS and Bootstrap5.
+This is CodePedia, a responsive website that has been designed by using HTML,CSS and Bootstrap5.